Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/getting-started/xm-cloud/tutorials/create-a-component.md

 ## What do we need to build?

-Now it is time to build the first component.
-XM Cloud offers 2 ways of building components:

-- Using the XM Cloud Component Builder
-- Or using Headless SXA

-In this tutorial, we focus on using the XM Cloud Component builder.
-The Headless SXA approach involves more coding, and is outside the scope of this tutorial.

 The first component we want to build is the “Text Teaser” Component.
+The requirements from the customer design team are as follows:

-It has a 2-column centered layout with a max width of 1320 pixels.
+- 2-column centered layout
+- Maximum width of 1320 pixels

-Within the first column there is a headline (h2) and a sub-headline (h3).
-In the second column, there is a paragraph text with formatted text that can be handled by a rich text editor.
-You will use Roboto font for the headlines, and Open Sans for the paragraph font.
+- Within the first column there is a **headline (h2)** and a **sub-headline (h3)**.
+- In the second column, there is a **paragraph text** with formatted text that can be handled by a rich text editor.
+- Use Roboto font for the headlines
+- Use Open Sans font for the paragraph font.

+`TODO: Roboto important?
+Will that be covered in another tutorial?
+Isn't covered here explicitly?`

 This is what your component will look like when it is finished: